30 November 2008

 And life has been busy.
 Yesterday Dave's Tante Ria and her son, Johan, returned to the Netherlands.
 I will miss them so very much.
 I adore Ria and enjoyed the time I got to spend with her this past week.
 She was so smitten with Sylvia and I am glad that she got to spend some time with my daughter.

 This was the first time I met Johan, and he is a real pleasure.
 Neat guy, and I was amazed at how much he seemed to enjoy the baby.
 Not typical for a twenty-year-old, I don't think.
-We also went to the Santa Clause parade in Grand Rapids Saturday morning.
-I dressed Sylvia in her Santa shirt and her "Old Man Pants" (see previous entry), and we carted her off for the festivities.

 This was how she spent the first half of the parade, but she still made out with a candy cane!
 (Which Daddy ate.)
 Then we had a bit of a catastrophe when Sylvia had one majorly wet diaper and we had to change her clothes and spent the rest of the day swaddling her in blankets because she got her snowsuit wet too.
 (How can a bladder that tiny hold so much fluid???)
 Still, we always consider her wet diapers a blessing, because it means her kidneys are functioning well.
 After the scare we had during the pregnancy this wet mess is actually a wonderful reassurance.